BLienkamp/online-path-planner/README.md

-# online-path-planner
+# This project contains the code for my masters thesis.

-This project contains the code for my master thesis
+"# Online-Path-Planner"